michaelrigart/ansible-role-interfaces/README.md

             gateway: 192.168.1.1
 ```

-4) Configure a bonded interface with "802.3ad" as the bonding mode and IP
+4) Configure a bonded interface with "802.3ad" as the bonding mode, specify the
+802.3ad aggregation selection logic to use the aggregator with largest aggregate
-address obtained via DHCP.
+bandwidth, and IP address obtained via DHCP.

 ```yaml
 - hosts: myhost